-This analysis made it possible to assign a level of priority to the various categories of stakeholders with whom the Group intends to promote communication and bilateral dialogue initiatives in the coming years with the aim of establishing and consolidating a relationship of trust and continuous dialogue.
+During 2020, the company's communication with stakeholders was enhanced through numerous press releases and the overhaul of the website.
+In line with the progressive containment of the Covid-19 pandemic emergency, in the coming years the Group intends to promote communication and bilateral dialogue initiatives in the coming years with the aim of establishing and consolidating a relationship of trust and continuous dialogue.